tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 ## Benchmark

-Using duckplyr is faster than using dplyr.
-Below we compare the same pipeline, "TPC-H benchmark query 1", with dplyr and duckplyr.
-The comparison is done in a fresh R session where dplyr is attached but duckplyr is not.
+duckplyr is often much faster than dplyr.
+The comparison below is done in a fresh R session where dplyr is attached but duckplyr is not.

 ``` r
 # Restart R